 • Complexity often means more equipment and components.
 More parts equal more failure points.

 • Human error.
 The statistics are varied, but consistent.
-Most data center drops are due to human error.
+Most data centre drops are due to human error.
 Complex systems increase operational risk.

 • Cost.
 Simple systems are less costly to build.